Collinul/home-task-management/README.md

-# TaskLove 💕 - Household Task Manager
+# Checklist 📋 - Household Task Manager

 A beautiful and intuitive household task management app designed with love!